tule75/tule75/README.md

 ### 💡 Featured Projects

 - **Chat Application**
-  Real-time chat backend using NestJS, Cassandra, MongoDB, and ELK stack for monitoring and search.
+  Real-time chat backend using NestJS, Cassandra, MongoDB, Redis and ELK stack for monitoring, caching and search.

 - **Ticket Store (Backend)**
   Distributed ticketing platform built with Go (Gin), Kafka, and MySQL for high concurrency and reliability.